 Tax advantages of “married filing separately”

 When you’re married, you file a joint tax return because “that’s just how it’s done,” right?
-But that may not be the best strategy if you’re married with student loan debt.
+But that may not be the best strategy if you’re married with student debt.

 For example, if one spouse is on the Pay As You Earn (PAYE) plan and the other is on Revised Pay As You Earn (REPAYE), they end up paying less money filing separately than if they filed jointly.
+Keep in mind this strategy is more for people with federal loans, not private loans.

-How filing separately can save a married couple money
+Filing separately can save a married couple money

 The IRS “subtracts the poverty line from your household income to calculate your monthly payment,” said Landress.
 When you have student loans and you file your taxes jointly, they “look at your household debt and your household income based off of both spouses.”